hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Kafka data is replicated across multiple brokers, so a single broker failure should not bring the platform down.

-Consumer groups allow processing capacity to grow as platform traffic grows.
+Consumer groups allow processing capacity to grow as traffic grows.

 ---